Lorentz and gauge invariance of quantum space: Discussion Conclusion

-Next we have explored the solutions for the two and three dimensional cases.
+Next, we have explored the solutions for the two and three-dimensional cases.
 Unfortunately that for both these cases there are no general solutions for the obtained partial differential equations.
-So we have resorted to special cases, and sought solutions for such scenarios.
-In these particular scenarios we have considered one dimensional Coulomb potential respectively in the $x$ and $y$ directions for two dimensions and $x$, $y$ and $z$ directions for the three dimensions.
-It is seen that for both the cases we have obtained solutions in terms of hypergeometric functions, which are special functions represented by the hypergeometric series.
-Just like Bessel functions, hypergeometric functions also originate as solutions of differential equations (second order linear ordinary differential equations).
-It is to be noted here that the solutions for the various subcases (Coulombic potential in $x$ or $y$ or $z$ direction) are symmetric in these the variables $x$, $y$ and $z$.
-So the qualitative features of one case is preserved for all the other cases, the difference being the appearance of the features in a different direction.
+So we have resorted to special cases and sought solutions for such scenarios.
+In these particular scenarios, we have considered one-dimensional Coulomb potential respectively in the $x$ and $y$ directions for two dimensions and $x$, $y$, and $z$ directions for the three dimensions.
+It is seen that for both cases we have obtained solutions in terms of hypergeometric functions, which are special functions represented by the hypergeometric series.
+Just like Bessel functions, hypergeometric functions also originate as solutions of differential equations (second-order linear ordinary differential equations).
+It is to be noted here that the solutions for the various subcases (Coulombic potential in $x$ or $y$ or $z$ direction) are symmetric in these variables $x$, $y$, and $z$.
+So the qualitative features of a particular case are preserved for all the other cases, the difference being the appearance of the features in a different direction.
 So we have plotted the wavefunction obtained in the first case of two dimensions in Fig.(2).
 It is seen that it shows a perfect scenario of discretization of space.
 The plots for the other cases will be similar since the qualitative features of the other solutions are similar, and hence they are skipped.
 The discreteness presented in this work may explain the crystal and the quasicrystal structures observed in nature at different energy scales.